How to Improve Your Garden Using Last Year’s Lessons

 sunflower in the garden

-This is the step where your garden’s personality begins to take shape.
+This is the step where your garden’s personality starts to show.
 Here are some tips for choosing the right plants and varieties to bring your garden to life.

-Different regions experience varying temperature ranges, rainfall patterns, and soil types, all of which can significantly impact a plant’s ability to thrive.
+Different regions experience varying temperature ranges, rainfall patterns, and soil types, significantly impacting a plant’s ability to thrive.

 Here are some ways you can research which plants are more likely to flourish in your region: